Legatia/MesosLocal/README.md

  * Tactic: Offer them a "Smart Invoice" tool to pay their logistics partners in USDC.
 We onboard the forwarders on their behalf.
 ### Phase 2: The "Fuel Card" Integration
  * Target: Mid-Market Polish Freight Forwarders.
  * Tactic: Integrate with a local Fuel Card provider (or become one).
-Allow truckers to spend PLNc directly at the pump, removing the need to off-ramp to a bank entirely.
+Allow truckers to spend Voucher directly at the pump, removing the need to off-ramp to a bank entirely.
 ## 🛠 Roadmap (Next 3 Steps)
 ### Legal Wrapper: Register as a VASP in Poland (Cost: ~600 PLN) to legally handle the crypto-to-fiat exchange for merchants.
 ### Tech MVP: Deploy the Solana Anchor Program with a simple "Whitelist" Transfer Hook.